tesla1618/asyncr/README.md

 ## Acknowledgements

-- **Inspiration**: ChronoSync is inspired by modern project management tools that prioritize user experience and efficiency.
+- **Inspiration**: Asyncr is inspired by modern project management tools that prioritize user experience and efficiency.
 - **Open-Source Community**: Special thanks to the open-source community for their invaluable resources, libraries, and support that made this project possible.